- Rent Control / Increase Limitations. Washington state landlords can raise rent only if there’s appropriate notice provided.

 A Washington landlord is bound by the terms of the written lease.
 He/she may increase rent when the lease is renewed or if both parties agree to a change in the conditions of the lease.
-When dealing with a month-to-month tenant, a landlord may increase rent as he/she sees fit so long as the appropriate notice is provided (Washington Tenant Rights).
+When dealing with a month-to-month tenant, a landlord may increase rent as he/she sees fit so long as the appropriate notice is provided.
+(RCW 59.18.140)

-In Washington state it is illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, in Washington state it is illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-It is also illegal for a Washington landlord to increase rent on a tenant in retaliation for his/her filing a complaint regarding the health, safety, or housing code violations of the rental property with the appropriate agency (RCW 59.18.240).
+It is also illegal for a Washington landlord to increase rent on a tenant in retaliation for exercising his/her legal rights by filing a complaint regarding the health, safety, or housing code violations of the rental property with the appropriate agency.
+(RCW 59.18.240)

-The state of Washington does not legislate the amount of rent a landlord may charge.
+The state of Washington does not dictate a maximum amount of rent a landlord may charge.

 How Much Notice is Needed for Raising Rent?

-In the city of Seattle, a landlord is required to provide a minimum 60-Day Notice prior to a rent increase on a month-to-month tenant, unless the tenancy is subsidized.
-It the tenant has subsidized rent, the landlord is required to provide a written 30-Day Notice prior to an increase in rent (Seattle Code 7.24.030).
+In the city of Seattle, a landlord must provide a minimum 60-Day Notice prior to a rent increase that is 10% or more, unless the tenancy is subsidized.
+It the tenant has subsidized rent, the landlord must provide a written 30-Day Notice prior to an increase in rent.
+(Seattle Code 7.24.030)

 How Often Can Rent Be Increased?

-The state of Washington does not legislate the frequency with which a landlord may increase rent.
+The state of Washington does not regulate the frequency with which a landlord may increase rent.

 Laws Regarding Late Fees

-A Washington landlord may charge a tenant up to 12% interest and a collection fee of up to $40 when a rent check is returned for insufficient funds and remains unpaid for 15 days (RCW 62A.3-515).
+A Washington landlord may charge a tenant up to 12% interest and collect a fee of up to $40 when a rent check has insufficient funds and remains unpaid for 15 days.
+(RCW 62A.3-515)